Skip to main content

 Conclusions #

 I'm saying we shouldn't completely rely on AI to do our work for us.
-We should understand the basics of the language we're working with and the concepts of the frameworks we're using.
+We should understand the language we're working with and be comfortable with debugging and testing in the target language.

-We should also be aware of the limitations of the AI we're using and how to compensate for them.
+We should also be aware of the limitations of any AI agent we use and how to compensate for them.

 Edit on Github